Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 Soil & Fertilizer Requirements: Best Types for Optimal Growth

 Like all other succulents, Jade Plants thrive best in airy, porous, and nutrient-rich, well-drained soils with a pH of 5.6 to 6.5.
-So, the best soil for these plants will be a soil mix specific for succulents.
+So, the best soil for these plants will be a potting mixture specific for succulents.
 Planet Desert specializes in succulents and has specialized succulent potting soil that includes an organic substrate with mycorrhizae to help with the growth of a healthy root system to help your succulents thrive.
 As an okay alternative, you can create your own potting mix by combining equal portions of perlite, coarse sand, and good natural potting soil.

 Another best way to prevent moisture retention is to use clay or terracotta pots.
 These materials quickly absorb water from the soil and avoid fungal infections.